sylefeb/skidl-tools/README.md

 ## TL;DR

-This tool helps doing iterative design between a PCB described in skidl (python code) and KiCad's PCB editor (PcbNew): start placing and routing, go back to code and add components, resume editing without loosing your previous changes.
+This tool helps doing iterative design between a PCB described in [skidl](https://devbisme.github.io/skidl/) (python code) and [KiCad](https://www.kicad.org/)'s PCB editor (PcbNew): start placing and routing, go back to code and add components, resume editing without loosing your previous changes.

-## What is this?
+## What is in this repo?

-A collection of tools (only one for now!) to help with PCB design using [KiCad](https://www.kicad.org/) and [skidl](https://devbisme.github.io/skidl/).
+A collection of tools (one for now!) to help with PCB design using [KiCad](https://www.kicad.org/) and [skidl](https://devbisme.github.io/skidl/).

 The main tool is `skidl-updater`, it takes a previous design and a newly generated